salesforce/pomgen/README.md

 The BUILD file of a Maven Artifact producing Bazel Package may obviously reference other Bazel Packages in the repository. pomgen will follow these references and generate pom.xmls for all referenced Bazel Packages.

-## Change tracking
+## Change Detection

-pomgen can track whether the content of a Bazel Package has changed since it was last released.
+pomgen tracks whether the content of a Bazel Package has changed since it was last released.
 Generated poms reference the previously released Maven Artifact if no change is detected.

+See [this doc](docs/change_detection.md) for more information on change detection.

 ## Example